DACA Recipients Welcome

 Medical education in the Jesuit tradition of care of the person and promotion of social justice

-The Loyola University Chicago Stritch School of Medicine is pleased to invite applications from qualified persons with DACA immigration status or who are DACA-eligible.
+The Loyola University Chicago Stritch School of Medicine is pleased to invite applications from qualified persons with DACA immigration status.
 Stritch was the first medical school in the United States to openly welcome applications from these students (1) and the school maintains a leadership role in regard to this population.
 Equitable consideration is given the applications of DACA recipients and the school has maintained a commitment to assisting each matriculant with a viable financing package.
 Our track record is strong.
 Approximately 50 DACA recipients have matriculated to Stritch and more than 30 have gone on to residencies and fellowships and some are now in practicing as board-certified physicians.

 Stritch assumed this leadership role for reasons rooted deeply in our tradition.
 As a Catholic university that is sponsored by the Society of Jesus (the Jesuits), we firmly believe in the dignity of each person and in the promotion of social justice.
 The dignity or worth of persons calls us to steward the talents of qualified applicants rather than reject their contributions for arbitrary and arcane reasons.
 Social justice requires that we foster the conditions for full participation in the community by all members of our community.
 These young people who meet the criteria for DACA status are typically woven into the fabric of our communities and have a basic right to contribute to the fullest extent of their abilities.
 Our approach echoes a long tradition articulated by the U.S. Conference of Catholic Bishops (USCCB) of advocacy for immigrant members of our communities.
 (2) (3) (4) Moreover, it is simply in the interest of the medical profession and the patients and community that we serve to utilize the talents of qualified students of this immigration status.